websanco/liferay-learn/docs/dxp/7.x/en/getting-started/navigating-dxp.md

 ![The Commerce Menu contains all store functions.](./navigating-dxp/images/03.png)

-To learn more about Liferay Commerce, see the following, see [Introduction to Liferay Commerce](https://learn.liferay.com/commerce/2.x/en/starting-a-store/introduction-to-liferay-commerce.html).
+To learn more about Liferay Commerce, see [Introduction to Liferay Commerce](https://learn.liferay.com/commerce/2.x/en/starting-a-store/introduction-to-liferay-commerce.html).

 Here are some functions that can be managed from the _Commerce_ menu: